HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/tvm.md

 Time Line: diagram of cash flows associated with time value of money problems.
 Present day is at time zero, with payments as negatives and receipts as positive.

+There is a **time component** to money.
+Cashflow that occurs at different times cannot be simply added together.
+To understand future cashflows in today's terms, a conversion must occur so evaluate money at the same time slot.

 ## Future Value (FV)

 The process to calculate FV is called compounding